keithksleeitri/keithllmsrc/keithllm/README.md

 $ sudo docker ps

 docker build on windows 11
+Put your open ai key in .env file for protection, if you want to use chatgpt API.
 1. C:keithllmfastapi>docker build -t keithllmfastapi .
 2. C:keithllmfastapi>docker run --name keithllmbackend -p 3000:3000 keithllmfastapi
 The following command for docker maintain